 I don't know.

-I have no pretense at knowing what's going to happen, but I will tell you that among the contingencies is that we are gearing up not to go up and talk to that missile and not to talk to Tim Jong il.
+I have no pretense at knowing what's going to happen, but I will tell you that among the contingencies is that we are gearing up not to go up and talk to that missile and not to talk to Tim Jong-il.

 We are prepared to do something.

-If they do launch it.
+If they do launch it, quick timeout, we'll be back.

 Stay with us.

-Uh, we get into the next hour.
+We get into the next hour.

-I'll give you a little of this oddly appearing collusion between the drive-by media and uh others on these immigration stories that are just all over the place.
+I'll give you a little of this oddly appearing collusion between the drive-by media and others on these immigration stories that are just all over the place.